AwlsomeAlex/natick/README.md

 **THIS PROJECT IS FOR ADVANCED LINUX USERS AND SHOULD NOT BE USED ON PRODUCTION SYSTEMS**

 ## Compiling Packages
-### Dependencies (Fedora 33):
+### Dependencies (Fedora 33/34):
-**mussel fails to build in RHEL8.
-Needs further investigation.**
+**natickOS can not be built on RHEL8.3 due to a libarchive incompatibily.
+RHEL8.4 hopefully fixes this.
+If not a workaround will be developed.
+The issue is libarchive does not identify `.tar.zst` as valid tarballs for `tar xf`.**
 <br>
-`# dnf groupinstall "Development Tools" "C Development Tools and Libraries"`
+`$ sudo dnf groupinstall "Development Tools" "C Development Tools and Libraries"`
 <br>
-`# dnf install texinfo pv libisoburn bsdtar glibc-static xorriso xz-devel zlib-devel openssl-devel elfutils-libelf-devel qemu-system-x86 lzip fakeroot`
+`$ sudo dnf install texinfo pv libisoburn bsdtar glibc-static xorriso xz-devel zlib-devel openssl-devel elfutils-libelf-devel qemu-system-x86 lzip fakeroot`
 <br>
 ### Dependencies (Ubuntu 20.04/20.10)
 `# apt install build-essential m4 bison bsdtar flex texinfo bc pv rsync unzip libssl-dev libelf-dev fakeroot`